dra2020/compactness/README.md

 Takes a GeoJSON feature collection of shapes and returns an array of 1–100 KIWYSI compactness scores.
 For each shape, it:

-* Calculates the 7 features in the simplified KIWYSI PCA model, and
+* Calculates the 7 features above
-* Then applies the simplified KIWYSI PCA model
+* Then applies the simplified KIWYSI PCA model, and
-* Producing a 1–100 KIWYSI compactness score
+* Produces a 1–100 KIWYSI compactness score

 Note: These are *ranks* where small is better.